starlilyth/IRC-Eggdrop-TCL/README.md

 Developed originally on Eggdrop 1.6.x, but mostly tested with 1.9.x.
 I like sqlite3, so data storage for these scripts uses it.

-- URL2IRC (lilyurl): Scans links in IRC channels and returns titles and tinyurl, and logs to a webpage.
+- URL2IRC: Scans links in IRC channels and returns titles and tinyurl, and logs to a webpage.

+  It will tag webpage entries NSFW if that appears in the line with the link.

+  The wepage has dark mode, updated styling, and duplicate link detection - it displays the newest entry only, with link count and user list.

+  Requires tcllib, tcltls, and the sqlite3 tcl library. (not mysql!)
+For deb/ubuntu, the sqlite3 package is libsqlite3-tcl.
+Adjust for your flavor.

   Version 2.x has YouTube integration: provide your Google/YouTube API key for optional YouTube searching and expanded video details.

-  *MASSIVE UPDATES from 1.6!* Please report any links that do not get titled or logged correctly.
+  *MASSIVE UPDATES from version 1.6!* Please report any links that do not get titled or logged correctly.

 - lilykarma: A Karma database script for Eggdrop bots.
 It has flood control built in, and basic self-karma prevention.